KasunDA/TaskTracker/README.md

 ## User Guide
 All that is needed to run is the TaskTracker.py and send_csv.py files.
+'
+Start TaskTracker.py, select your time interval, hit start to start the reminders and stop to stop them.
+On Mondays, input your email, the "to" email, and expect an email of last week's reports.

 ### TaskTracker.py
 This is the bulk of the program.
 Using Tkinter for Python 3, it presents the user with a window to select the time interval in which they want to be asked to submit an entry (1, 5, 10, 15, 30, 45, 60, or 90 minutes).